Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/beastbrood-loag.md

 [lineage](rules/traits/lineage-apg.md "Lineage  Trait")  [tiefling](rules/traits/tiefling-b1.md "Tiefling Ancestry & Heritage Trait")

 One of your ancestors was a [rakshasa](rules/traits/rakshasa-b1.md "Rakshasa Creature Trait"), the corrupt and aristocratic reincarnated souls that call Golarion home.
-You have some dim echo of your ancestor's memories— enough to play the role of noble as needed, no matter your origins.
+You have some dim echo of your ancestor's memories—enough to play the role of noble as needed, no matter your origins.
 You're trained in [Society](compendium/skills.md#Society).
 If you're already trained in [Society](compendium/skills.md#Society) (from your background or class, for example), you instead become trained in a skill of your choice.
 You also gain the [Courtly Graces](compendium/feats/courtly-graces.md) skill feat.

 ## Beastbrood leads to...